stefan-jeitler/change-blog/ReadMe.md

 ## Key Features

 * Multi-tenant capabilities
-* Role-based access control**
+* Role-based access control

 ## CI/CD

-### Continuous Integration

-Every push to the remote repo triggers the `Continuous Integration` stage.
+Every commit pushed to the remote repo triggers the **Continuous Integration** stage
-This stage builds the app and execute all tests including the integration tests against the testing db.
+where the app is built and all tests are executed.

-### Continuous Delivery

-A deployment is triggered by a git tag.
+The **Continuous Delivery** stage will run afterwards if the commit was tagged.
+By doing so the app gets deployed to the staging environment
+and after a manual approval to the production environment.

-The message must consists of a valid SemVer 2.0.
+Tag names must be a valid SemVer 2.0.0

-This will build the docker image and pushes it to the registry.
-The DbUpdater will also built and uploaded as artifact.
+### Overview

 ![CICD](./docs/assets/CI_CD.png)

-Maybe I move to `Continuous Deployment` in the future.

-## Deployment Environments
+## Environments

 ### Testing

-This environment consists of a database only that is used by integration tests.
+This environment consists only of a database that is used for integration tests.

 ### Staging